Self-Injury Awareness: Understanding the Struggle

 Cutting the skin with sharp objects

-Burning with items like lighters or matches
+- Burning with items like lighters or matches

-Scratching to the point of bleeding
+- Scratching to the point of bleeding

-Hitting or punching oneself or walls
+- Hitting or punching oneself or walls

-Biting the skin
+- Biting the skin

-Picking at wounds to prevent healing
+- Picking at scars or wounds to prevent healing

-Pulling out hair
+- Pulling out hair

-There are also less visible or indirect ways people might hurt themselves, such as:
+- There are also less visible or indirect ways people might hurt themselves, such as:

-Skipping meals or severely limiting food as a form of punishment
+- Skipping meals or severely limiting food as a form of punishment

-Depriving themselves of sleep
+- Depriving themselves of sleep

-Overexercising to the point of exhaustion or pain
+- Overexercising to the point of exhaustion or pain

-Engaging in reckless behaviors like unsafe driving or risky substance use
+- Engaging in reckless behaviors like unsafe driving or risky substance use

-Consuming non-food or toxic items in small doses
+- Consuming non-food or toxic items in small doses

 These behaviors are not about getting attention—they are often ways to manage overwhelming emotions, numbness, or a deep sense of distress.
 For some, it’s a way to release intense feelings.
 For others, it’s about feeling something when everything else feels empty or out of control.